 Tips for improving your supply chain – from end-to-end

 Once you have a better understanding of the major end-to-end supply chain challenges, you can begin to work on solving them.
 Here are a few tips to help you improve your supply chain from start to finish.

 Supply chain technology has come a long way, providing retailers even more visibility than ever before.
 You can leverage the right technology and integrate it with third-party supplier tools to keep track of every aspect of your supply chain.

 For example, ShipBob offers real-time access to inventory data, which can tell you when certain SKUs are running out so you can plan your inventory reorders.
-This can help prevent stockouts and maintain optimal inventory levels amounts across fulfillment centers.
+This can help prevent stockouts and maintain optimal inventory levels amounts across fulfilment centres.

-“We talked to another 3PL that looked promising but quickly realized their model is just renting space inside of other fulfillment centers with different warehouse management systems used at each.
+“We talked to another 3PL that looked promising but quickly realised their model is just renting space inside of other fulfilment centres with different warehouse management systems used at each.
 This provided no visibility into operations or ability to maintain their SLAs.

 I’ve been passed around the 3PL world, and I’m glad to put roots down with ShipBob.
 I can’t stress enough how much easier my life has gotten since.
 ShipBob feels like a partner.
 I’ve been passed around the 3PL world, and I’m glad to put roots down with ShipBob.”

 Wes Brown, Head of Operations at Black Claw LLC